PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/projects.rst

 Note the dialog also shows a **New Project** button, it opens the `New Project dialog`_.

-When a project is opened, the IDE restore the last state of the project.
+When a project is opened, the IDE restores the last state of the project.
 This state contains the open editors and the state of each editor.

 This information is stored in the browser local storage so you can delete it at any time.